 Your jaw is one of the most complex and delicate joints in the human body, and our T-Scan technology can objectively determine if there are any imbalances in the way that it moves.

-Studies have shown that it is the most accurate device of its kind, and it is this accuracy that helps our specialists effectively locate and treat dental imbalances.
+Studies have shown that it is the most accurate device of its kind, and it is this accuracy that helps our doctors effectively locate and treat dental imbalances.

 Garg AK.
 Analyzing dental occlusion for implants: Tekscan’s TScan III.
 Dent Implantol Update.
 2007 Sep; 18(9):65-70.